 Originated in the Andean Region, quinoa is an edible seed that comes from a grain-like crop, but is more related to beets and spinach than grain or cereal.
-Nutritionally quinoa is a complete protein source consisting of essential amino acids and important antioxidants, is low in sugar, high in calcium and gluten-free (Wikipedia).
+Nutritionally quinoa is a complete protein source consisting of essential amino acids and important antioxidants.
+Quinoa is also low in sugar, high in calcium and gluten-free (Wikipedia).

-Eating quinoa is one New Year’s resolution that’s easy to achieve and important to maintain.
+Implementing quinoa into your diet is one New Year’s resolution that’s easy to achieve and important to maintain.
 Here are a few links to some delicious quinoa recipes:

 Tofu is super delicious and packed full of nutrients, like protein and isoflavones.
 Tofu is extremely versatile and easily adheres to whatever flavors it’s mixed with.
 In this video we’ll show you how to create delicious teriyaki flavored tofu.